→ See the live ingredient breakdown for Hill's Science Diet Senior

 How it compares

-Hill's Science Diet Adult 7+ earns C/64 — three points above Hill's Science Diet Adult (C/61).
-The L-carnitine, taurine, and antioxidant additions explain the upgrade.
-It ties Iams Healthy Aging Senior (C/64) in our rubric despite costing notably more.
+Hill's Science Diet Adult 7+ earns C/58 — eighteen points below Hill's standard Adult Chicken & Barley (B/76).
+The senior-specific L-carnitine, taurine, and antioxidant additions are real, but the heavier grain-and-corn base and soybean-meal secondary protein leave it in the C tier.
+It ties Iams Healthy Aging Senior (C/58) in our rubric despite costing notably more.

-Blue Buffalo Senior (B/78) is the obvious premium alternative — 14 points higher on our rubric with joint support, cleaner protein sources, and no wheat or corn.
-Wellness Complete Health (B/82) is another strong option for senior dogs who don't need a senior-labeled formula.
+Blue Buffalo Senior (B/78) is the obvious premium alternative — 20 points higher on our rubric with joint support, cleaner protein sources, and no wheat or corn.
+Wellness Complete Health (B/78) is another strong option for senior dogs who don't need a senior-labeled formula.

 Who should choose Hill's Science Diet Adult 7+